Aeneas: Family and legendary descendants

 Aeneas had an extensive family tree.
 His wet-nurse was Caieta, and he is the father of Ascanius with Creusa, and of Silvius with Lavinia.
 Ascanius, also known as Iulus (or Julius), founded Alba Longa and was the first in a long series of kings.
+Aeneas is also sometimes said to have a second son by Creusa named Euryleon.
+According to Strabo, the descendants of the royal family of Scepsis claimed descent from Aeneas.
+It has been proposed that in both the Hymn to Aphrodite and the Iliad, the praises to Aeneas have been inserted in order to flatter that royal family.
 According to the mythology used by Virgil in the Aeneid, Romulus and Remus were both descendants of Aeneas through their mother Rhea Silvia, making Aeneas the progenitor of the Roman people.
 Some early sources call him their father or grandfather, but once the dates of the fall of Troy (1184 BCE) and the founding of Rome (753 BCE) became accepted, authors added generations between them.
 The Julian family of Rome, most notably Julius Cæsar and Augustus, traced their lineage to Ascanius and Aeneas, thus to the goddess Venus.
 Through the Julians, the Palemonids make this claim.
 The legendary kings of Britain – including King Arthur – trace their family through a grandson of Aeneas, Brutus.